mrilia/drag-drop-game/README.md

 # drag-drop-game
-Drag and Drop game for assessment
+Drag and Drop game for assessment.
+Pure javascript and css